 Yesterday’s rainy weather inspired me to make a pot of soup to warm up.
 My mom has been making my Aunt Marty’s French Mushroom Soup for as long as I can remember.
 Aunt Marty and her branch of the family have lived on communes over the decades, including the Hutterite variety, so it’s possible that this is a Hutterite soup.
-Hutterites make fruit and grape wines, so I imagine they must cook with it as well.
-This soup is quite similar to a French onion soup, except that it centers around mushrooms instead of onions.
+Hutterites make fruit and grape wines, so I imagine they must cook with wine as well.
+This French mushroom soup is very similar to a French onion soup, except that it centers around mushrooms instead of onions.
 Since I am a vegetarian, I have substituted vegetable broth for the other, and I like to make the vegetable broth from scratch when I have time, as I did today.
 Yes, it’s indeed possible to make rich, dark, French-style soups totally vegetarian.
 How could a soup made from white wine, meltingly-soft onions, mushrooms, parmesan, and herbs not be delicious?

 1 large onion

 4 tablespoons butter

 8 cups vegetable broth (here is my recipe, but you can use broth from the store)

 1/4 cup grated parmesan, plus more for garnish